AP U.S. Government and Politics

 Registration form: click here

-Note: The College Board is redesigning the AP U.S. Government and Politics course and exam for the 2018-2019 school year.
-This class will be structured around the new curriculum framework in order to best prepare students for the new exam in 2019.
+Note: The College Board redesigned the AP U.S. Government and Politics course and exam for the 2018-2019 school year.
+This class is approved by the course audit and based the new curriculum framework in order to best prepare students for the new exam.

 AP U.S. Government and Politics is a college-level introduction to key political concepts, ideas, institutions, policies, interactions, roles, and behaviors that characterize the constitutional system and political culture of the United States.
 Students will read and analyze U.S. foundational documents, Supreme Court decisions, and other texts and visuals to gain an understanding of the relationships and interactions between political institutions and behaviors.
 They will interpret data, develop evidence-based arguments, and engage in applied civics or politics research.